Planet of the Apes: Rise of the Planet of the Apes (2011)

 In 2005, screenwriters Rick Jaffa and Amanda Silver developed a concept for a new Planet of the Apes film, eventually titled Rise of the Planet of the Apes.
 Inspired by news articles on apes raised as humans and advances in genetics, Jaffa conceived an idea for a film about a genetically enhanced chimpanzee raised in a human household.
 He and Silver pitched the concept to Fox as a way to reboot the Apes franchise by reinventing the story of the chimpanzee Caesar, the lead character of Conquest and Battle.
 Fox was impressed and bought the pitch, but development struggled for five years as the production cycled through scripts, writers, directors and producers.
 In 2010, producers Chernin and Dylan Clark of Chernin Entertainment stepped in to move the film forward, retaining Jaffa and Silver as writers.

-In the final script, Caesar receives enhanced cognition from a viral drug created by Will Rodman, who raises him.
-After being imprisoned in a primate sanctuary, Caesar uses his ingenuity to launch an uprising.
+In the final script, Caesar receives enhanced cognition in utero from an experimental drug administered to his mother and is then raised by Will Rodman, the creator of the drug.
+After a physical altercation with a neighbor, a court ordered that Caesar be turned over to an ape sanctuary.
+Here, Caesar uses his ingenuity to launch an uprising.
 The screenplay contains complex connections to other entries in the series, causing some confusion as to its exact relation to them.
-Oliver Lindler writes that while the film's premise might identify it as a remake of Conquest, official dispatches and professional reviewers typically avoided the term, instead calling the film a prequel or "origin story" to the original Planet of the Apes film and/or a reboot of the series; fans and bloggers were more apt to refer to it as a "remake".
+Oliver Lindler writes that while the film's premise might identify it as a remake of Conquest, official dispatches and professional reviewers typically avoided the term, instead calling the film a prequel or "origin story" to the original Planet of the Apes film and/or a reboot of the series; fans and bloggers were more likely to refer to it as a "remake".
 The completed script attracted director Rupert Wyatt.
 To portray ape characters realistically, the production avoided practical effects in favor of motion-capture acting, partnering with New Zealand visual effects company Weta Digital.
 Wyatt cast James Franco as Will Rodman, while veteran performance-capture actor Andy Serkis signed on to star as Caesar.

 Rise debuted on August 5, 2011.
 Critics reviewed it positively, especially praising the visual effects and Serkis's performance.
 It was a major box office hit, taking in $482 million globally, more than five times its $93 million budget.
 Weta's special effects earned the film two Visual Effects Society Awards and an Oscar nomination at the 84th Academy Awards, among other accolades.
 The strength of Serkis's performance also inspired Fox to promote him for Oscar consideration; he was not nominated by Academy voters.
 Following the movie's success, Fox immediately planned for a sequel.